steviss/windows-ms-office-docker-image/Readme.md

 - To support this image, you need to be running Docker with **Windows Containers**, _not WSL or Linux ones._

+# How to access the CMD

+Go into your Docker Desktop application, the current iteration of the Docker container will be running, select it, go to exec tab, you should be in the `C:\\office-tools` folder by default.
+You can run your commands from here.

 # Get Process

 - Get any process inside of a Windows Docker container